b33pbop/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
 No contacts in selected category
     * 3a1.
-System shows "No contact found" message.
+System informs manager that no contacts were found.
     * Use case resumes at step 3 or ends.
 * 4a.
-Too many contacts to display.
+Large number of contacts to display.
-    * 5a1.
-System requests further filter input.
+    * 4a1.
+System displays contacts efficiently, allowing all results to be viewed without truncation.
     * Use case ends.